Ken Finch, President/CEO

 Ken attended Southwestern Adventist College where he received his Bachelor of Business Administration Degree with an emphasis in Healthcare Administration.
 He then attended Avila College in Kansas City where he received a Masters of Business Administration Degree.

-Since 2007, Johnson served as the Vice President and Chief Financial Officer of Metroplex Adventist Hospital in Killeen, where her professional accomplishments include playing a key role in the hospital’s expansion of services that included a new emergency department, a dedicated Women’s Services Center, neonatal services and development of a major medical office building and endoscopy center in partnership with Scott & White Healthcare.
+Before joining Texas Health Huguley in 2011, Johnson served as the Vice President and Chief Financial Officer of Metroplex Adventist Hospital for four years, where her professional accomplishments include playing a key role in the hospital’s expansion of services that included a new emergency department, a dedicated Women’s Services Center, neonatal services and development of a major medical office building and endoscopy center in partnership with Scott & White Healthcare.

 Tammy Collier, R.N., CNAA, BC, Vice President/CNO